 Roads like Lorong Pelita once ran through the area.
 This road has since been expunged but a street sign still remains.

-Stairs lead to nowhere.
+Stairs lead off into the distance to nowhere.

 Wells, an essential source of water in the village, have been covered up.